Lost Traffic Ticket in Indiana

-Indiana doesn't offer a typical online lost traffic ticket search; however, if you received your traffic citation in a county that uses the Odyssey Case Management System, you might be able to find your IN traffic ticket information.
+Indiana doesn't offer a typical online lost traffic ticket search for you to find your traffic citation; however, if you committed your violation in a county that uses the Odyssey Case Management System, you might be able to find information for your lost IN ticket.
 It isn't too likely, though, considering the system requires some specific information like case and citation numbers.

 You can skip down to “Visit the Indiana County Court Website" if you know where you received your traffic citation.

-If you're confused about where you got the traffic ticket, though, Indiana's county clerks recommend a process of elimination: Give it a best guess, and then begin contacting courts in each county until you find the one that has your IN traffic ticket on file.
+If you can't find your traffic ticket origin, though, Indiana's county clerks recommend a process of elimination: Give it a best guess, and then begin contacting courts in each county until you find the one that has your IN traffic ticket on file.

 Once you know which court is in charge of your IN traffic ticket (or, at least know which court you want to start with), visit the Judicial Branch of Indiana website and:

 - Check for the “Courts & Clerks Offices" option at the top.

-- Look at the drop-down box that appears and choose the county in which you received your traffic ticket (or think you did).
+- Look at the drop-down box that appears and choose the county in which you received your traffic citation (or think you did).

 - Once on the state's county page, look for the court clerk's phone number or the option to visit the county's website.

 Most Indiana traffic courts can look up drivers' information with just their last names; however, be prepared to provide other identifying information like your birth date or address.

 Once the clerk finds your Indiana traffic ticket, make sure you ask about and write down:

-- The citation number, and any other identifying numbers.
+- The traffic citation number (and any other identifying numbers).

 - The traffic ticket fine.

 - The date by which you must respond.

 - Whether you must appear in court, or if you can pay your traffic ticket online, over the phone, or by mail.

 You can plead to your IN traffic ticket in one of the following ways:

 The exact steps involved with each vary by driver, traffic violation, and county, but in general if you: